 A summary of registered and/or known archaeological sites within a 1-kilometre radius of the study area was gathered from the Archaeological Sites Database, administered by MTCS.
-As a result it was determined that no (0) archaeological sites relating directly to First Nations habitation/activity had been formally registered within the immediate vicinity of the study area.
-However, the lack of formally documented archaeological sites does not mean that First Nations people did not use the area; it more likely reflects a lack of systematic archaeological research in the immediate vicinity.
+As a result it was determined that there are no (0) archaeological sites relating directly to Precontact habitation/activity formally registered within the immediate vicinity of the study area.
+However, the lack of formally documented archaeological sites does not mean that Precontact people did not use the area; it more likely reflects a lack of systematic archaeological research in the immediate vicinity.
 Even in cases where one or more assessments may have been conducted in close proximity to a proposed landscape alteration, an extensive area of physical archaeological assessment coverage is required throughout the region to produce a representative sample of all potentially available archaeological data in order to provide any meaningful evidence to construct a pattern of land use and settlement in the past.

-The distance to water criteria used to establish potential for archaeological sites suggests potential for First Nations occupation and land use in the area in the past.
-This consideration establishes archaeological potential within the study area.
+The study area lies approximately 180 metres north of the Pine River, which is a source of potable water.
+The distance to water criteria used to establish potential for archaeological sites suggests potential for Pre-contact occupation and land use in the area in the past.

 Table 1 illustrates the chronological development of cultures within southern Ontario prior to the arrival of European cultures to the area at the beginning of the 17th century.
 This general cultural outline is based on archaeological data and represents a synthesis and summary of research over a long period of time.
 It is necessarily generalizing and is not necessarily representative of the point of view of all researchers or stakeholders.
-It is offered here as a rough guideline and outline to illustrate the relationships of broad cultural groups and time periods.
+It is offered here as a rough guideline and as a very broad outline to illustrate the relationships of broad cultural groups and time periods.